-When you register the vehicle with any insurance companies around, the insurer must explain what the insurance policies are all about fully.
+When you register the vehicle with any insurance company, the insurer must fully explain what the insurance policies are all about.

 Shortly after a car accident in which a third party suffers an injury and seeks compensation to pay for medical bills from the at-fault driver, a demand for policy-limits information often occurs.
 Usually, an attorney or public adjuster contacts the insurance company seeking to get them to disclose policy limits.

-Persons experienced in the process get policy limit demands, including umbrella and excess.
-By failing to disclose the information, or if it is only partially disclosed, insurance companies enjoy a tactical advantage of forcing the third-party claimant to negotiate in the dark and make a demand without the benefit of knowing what is potentially available.
+Persons experienced in the process get policy limit demands, including umbrellas and excess.
+By failing to disclose the information, or if it is only partially disclosed, insurance companies enjoy the tactical advantage of forcing the third-party claimant to negotiate in the dark and make a demand without the benefit of knowing what is potentially available.

-One of the most useful tools for an attorney is a policy limit demand.
-A timely and well-executed policy limit demand can either settle a case for most clients, for example, in personal injury cases, or can force an insurance company to pay the entire verdict even if that number exceeds the defendant’s policy limit.
-This can happen when the insurance company refuses to settle the case within the policy limit when it had the chance.
-This exercise is to provide the liability insurer the opportunity to protect it’s insured from an excess verdict.
+One of the most valuable tools for an attorney is a policy limit demand.
+A timely and well-executed policy limit demand can either settle a case for most clients, for example, in personal injury cases, or force an insurance company to pay the entire verdict even if that number exceeds the defendant’s policy limit.
+This can happen when the insurance company refuses to settle the case within the policy limit when it has the chance.
+This exercise allows the liability insurer to protect its insured from an excess verdict.

-Any time you purchase any liability insurance policy, there is always a policy limit in place.
+Whenever you purchase any liability insurance policy, there is always a policy limit.
 That is the maximum amount of money the insurance company is responsible for in terms of losses arising from an incident that triggers coverage.

-For example, if you buy liability car insurance with a liability policy that has a $20,000 limit, then, the insurer will pay out only $20,000 to anyone who suffers an injury and vehicle damage in an accident you cause.
+For example, buy car insurance with a liability policy with a $20,000 limit.
+The insurer will pay out only $20,000 to anyone who suffers an injury and vehicle damage in an accident you cause.

 If there are $50,000 in damages, the insurance company will not pay the extra $30,000.
 But, if the judge or jury awards this, you will have to get the rest of the amount from somewhere else.